KostasKoutrou/kostaskoutrou.github.io/_posts/2026-02-02-cyber-range-as-code-part1.md

   - Review the generated logs to understand what happened on the backend, what could be detected and created as a detection rule
 - Implement **security standards** like ISO27001, NIS2, NIST, and CIS
 - **Architect a secure infrastructure**: This will be a never ending goal, as, even in a relatively simple infrastructure like the one which will be built under this project, there always is something to improve in terms of security architecture.
 - **Recover seamlessly**: **All the infrastructure must be deployed automatically**.
-The end goal is seamless recovery: If it is ever needed to redeploy the infrastructure on a new server, it can be done with the minimum number of manual effort.
+The end goal is seamless recovery: If it is ever needed to redeploy the infrastructure on a new server, it can be done with minimal manual effort.
 This is where **the project leans heavily into IaC**, as it will be explained more in the next sections.

 This project covers a lot of concepts about IaC, security hardening, security standards, blue teaming, and red teaming.
 Hopefully the end result will allow other security professionals to deploy this infrastructure and easily get to security testing.